tnmy44/gitlab-analytics/transform/snowflake-dbt/models/sources/customers/customers.md

 {% enddocs %}

+{% docs customers_db_license_seat_links_installation_source %}

+Self-managed EE instances will send seat link information to the customers portal on a daily basis.
+This model limits down to the last-updated record for each installation for each day.
+This information includes a count of active users and a maximum count of users historically in order to assist the true up process.

+{% enddocs %}

 {% docs customers_db_orders_source %}

 This model is the data from tap-postgres for the orders table from customers.gitlab.com.
 The schema of the database is defined in [this ruby code](https://gitlab.com/gitlab-org/customers-gitlab-com/blob/master/db/schema.rb).